neos/ldap/Documentation/Index.rst

 Configuration examples
 ----------------------

-You can find examples of a ``Settings.yaml`` file for LDAP and Active Directory in the Configuration/ folder of the TYPO3.LDAP package.
+You can find examples of a ``Settings.yaml`` file for Ldap and Active Directory in the Configuration/ folder of the Neos.Ldap package.